tytydraco/yessleep/out/Four_kids_went_missing_last_summer_My_job_is_to_find_out_how_its_all_connected.md

 “I am giving this package to you in the hopes that you can help me.
 In July, a series of kidnappings happened that we haven’t been able to solve. $1,000 is enclosed in the envelope under this letter, it will cover your investigation.
 If you find anything please call 351-XXX-XXXX.”

 The moment I placed the letter on the table I went looking for the money and sure enough it was all there.
-No one has ever given me that much upfront before, so this must’ve been serious.
+No one has ever given me that much upfront, so this must’ve been serious.
 After counting the money I looked around to see if there was a return address or something on the box, when I couldn’t find it I started digging through the folders.

 \-